ethereum/EIPs/EIPS/bigint_modexp.md

     0000000000000000000000000000000000000000000000000000000000000001

 Returned as 32 bytes because the modulus length was 32 bytes.
-The gas cost would be `32**2 * 32 / 20 = 1638` gas (note that this roughly equals the cost of using the EXP opcode to compute a 32-byte exponent).
-A 4096-bit RSA exponentiation would cost `256**2 * 256 / 20 = 838860` gas in the worst case, though RSA verification in practice usually uses an exponent of 3 or 65537, which would reduce the gas consumption to 3276 or 6553, respectively.
+The `ADJUSTED_EXPONENT_LENGTH` would be 255, and the gas cost would be `32**2 * 255 / 100 = 2611` gas (note that this is ~five thirds of the cost of using the EXP opcode to compute a 32-byte exponent).
+A 4096-bit RSA exponentiation would cost `512**2 * 4095 / 100 = 10734796` gas in the worst case, though RSA verification in practice usually uses an exponent of 3 or 65537, which would reduce the gas consumption to 2621 or 41943, respectively.

 This input data: